Gman-Superfly/AKIRA/architecture_theoretical/EVIDENCE_TO_COLLECT.md

 ### 1.1 Attention Condensation

 **Hypothesis:**
-If attention follows BEC-like dynamics, it should exhibit "condensation" — many tokens attending to the same location as temperature decreases.
+If attention follows BEC-like dynamics, it should exhibit "condensation", many tokens attending to the same location as temperature decreases.

 **Theoretical Basis:**
 ```